-Lucky, Dicky and Nicky Chhetri, three Nepalese sisters, are pioneers in the field of female trekking guides.
-Since 1994, they have worked towards empowering women in Nepal through their trekking agency 3 Sisters Adventure Trekking and their NGO Empowering Women of Nepal (EWN).
-Entering an uncharted territory In the early nineties no one would have dreamed of a Nepalese woman guiding a trek.
-In Nepalese society a woman is expected to stay at home and was not allowed or encouraged to work outside.
-But the Chhetri sisters did just that.
-Lucky, Dicky and Nicky:
+Lucky, Dicky and Nicky Chhetri are three Nepalese sisters and pioneers in the field of female trekking guides.
+Since 1994, they have worked towards empowering women in Nepal through their trekking agency 3 Sisters Adventure Trekking and their NGO Empowering Women of Nepal.
+Entering an uncharted territory In the early ‘90s, no one would have dreamed of a Nepalese woman guiding a trek.
+In Nepalese society, a woman receives less education and is expected to stay at home.
+In this society, many women are not allowed or encouraged to work outside.

-In 1994 they started 3 Sisters Adventure Trekking, a women's trekking guide service.
-Breaking down social barriers They created a training program to teach local women the necessary skills for trekking and guiding.
-The early success of these women inspired others.
-Since then, close to 2,000 women from all over the country have completed the training.
-Many have become guides or assistant guides or gained self-confidence to find employment elsewhere.
+In 1994 they started 3 Sisters Adventure Trekking, a trekking organization for women and by women.
+Breaking down social barriers they created a training program through their NGO Empowering Women of Nepal (EWN).
+This training program teaches local women the necessary skills for trekking and guiding.
+The success of these women inspired others.
+Since then, close to 2,000 women from all over Nepal have completed the training.
+Many have become guides and/or gained self-confidence to find employment elsewhere.
 Some were low caste women whom society looked down upon, others were socially disadvantaged and facing challenges in life.
-It has been a life changing experience for all the particpants.
+It has been a life changing experience for all the participants.

-EWN and 3 Sisters Adventure Trekking work in partnership to promote and empower women through Adventure Tourism.
+EWN and 3 Sisters Adventure Trekking work in partnership to promote and empower women through adventure tourism.
 Together we combine practical skill-based training programs with gainful employment opportunities.
 Our goal is to encourage our fellow sisters to become self-supportive, independent, decision-making women.

-• on-going daily English conversation classes
+• On-going daily English conversation classes